Add Gene Annotation

 Qualifiers

 QualifierTypes= instruction tells records of which GFF type(s) should be used as the source of qualifiers.
-If the qualifiers that you plan to load appear on the line of type 'gene' and 'mRNA', write
+If the qualifiers you plan to load appear on the lines of type 'gene' and 'mRNA', list them both as the qualifier types:

 QualifierTypes=gene,mRNA